nilearn/nilearn/doc/connectivity/functional_connectomes.rst

 function that take the matrix, and coordinates of the nodes in MNI space.
-In the case of the MSDL atlas (:func:`nilearn.datasets.fetch_atlas_msdl`), the CSV file readily comes with MNI coordinates for each region (see for instance example:
+In the case of the MSDL atlas (:func:`nilearn.datasets.fetch_atlas_msdl`), the CSV file readily comes with :term:`MNI` coordinates for each region (see for instance example:
 :ref:`sphx_glr_auto_examples_03_connectivity_plot_probabilistic_atlas_extraction.py`).

 .. image:: ../auto_examples/03_connectivity/images/sphx_glr_plot_probabilistic_atlas_extraction_002.png